Voted Best Long Island Divorce Lawyer

 A plaintiff may file for divorce in New York if any of the following statements apply:

-• The couple was married in New York and at least one spouse has been a resident for a continuous period of one year prior to filing.
+• The couple was married in New York, and at least one spouse was a resident for a continuous period of one year prior to filing.

-• The couple has lived in New York as husband and wife and either party has resided in the state for a continuous period of one year prior to filing.
+• The couple lived in New York as husband and wife, and neither party resided in the state for a continuous period of one year prior to filing.

 Do I have to prove fault to get a divorce?